-Energy efficient 5 Star Split AC programs M&V methodology To carry out M and V, stratified sample was selected on random basis from Tata power supply area in Mumbai.
+Energy efficient 5 Star Split AC programs To carry out M and V, stratified sample was selected on random basis from Tata power supply area in Mumbai.
 These selections included the customers from Chakala, Borivali, Malad, Andheri and Dahisar.
 The Secure make meters were selected for the measurement of the parameters Cumulative Power, Energy and Running hours.
-Prior to installation of the Energy efficient AC, Tata power Engineers along with the electrician of the AC installation agency visited the consumer's premises.
-The energy meter having capacity of recording 30 minute interval data was placed in series with the Air Conditioners for approximately I week. • After replacement, the same meter was put in series with new 5 Star rated Air Conditioner for approximately 1 week.
-Then the meter data was downloaded and analysis was carried out.
-These reports proved the savings of 4 to 7 units per day per consumer.
-No. of units replaced & Annual Energy Savings achieved FY 2013-14 FY 2014-15 Total No. of AC installation 103 99 202 Rebate paid (Rs. in Lakh) 1.82 4.78 6.6 Annual Energy Savings achieved (in MU) - - 0.17 Current Status The program is ext MRP is provided o I.5 TR. tended to Residentia n a new purchase o ll customers and ret f BEE 5 Star rated S pate of 40% on the Split AC of I TR & Energy efficient 5 Star Ceiling fa n programme DSM objective Strategic conservation through replacement of old inefficient ceiling fans with BEE 5 star rated efficient ceiling fans.
-Technology comparison Replacement of old inefficient ceiling fan consuming 75 to 80 W with BEE 5 St rated ceiling fan consuming 50 to 52 W. Target customer category Residential consume rs.
+M&V methodology Prior to installation of the Energy efficient AC, Tata power Engineers along with the electrician of the AC installation agency visited the consumer's premises.
+The energy meter having capacity of recording 30 minute interval data was placed in series with the Air Conditioners for approximately I week.
+After replacement, the same meter was put in series with ne rated Air Conditioner for approximately I week.
+Then the moves downloaded and analysis was carried out.
+These reports presavings of 4 to 7 units per day per consumer. en the meter data FY 2013-14 FY 2014-15 Total No. of units replaced & No. of AC installation 103 99 202 Annual Energy Savings achieved Rebate paid (Rs. in Lakh) 4.78 6.6 Annual Energy Savings achieved 0.17 (in MU) Current Status The program is extended to Residential customers and rebate of 40% on the MRP is provided on a new purchase of BEE 5 Star rated Split AC of 1 TR & 1.5 TR.

+Energy efficient 5 Star Ceiling fan programme DSM objective Strategic conservation through replacement of old inefficient ceiling fans with BEE 5 star rated efficient ceiling fans.
+Technology comparison Replacement of old inefficient ceiling fan consuming 75 to 80 W with BEE 5 Star rated ceiling fan consuming 50 to 52 W. Target customer category Residential consumers.
 Vendor Havells India Ltd. Budget approved Rs.
-81.2 Lakh approv ed for 10,000 ceiling fans.
+81.2 Lakh approved for 10,000 ceiling fans.

-Energy efficient 5 Star Ceiling fan programme No. of units replaced A pilot project approved on 18th March, 2010 targeting 2000 consumers.
+Energy efficie Energy efficient 5 Star Ceiling fan programme No. of units replaced A pilot project approved on 18th March, 2010 targeting 2000 consumers.
 The programme got good response and the customers registered for 2286 fans.
 Even though the approval was for 2000 fans, all customers were served and quantity of 2286 was installed.
 TPC has given incentive of Rs.
 10.40 Lakh under this scheme to the participants.
 TPC submitted its M&amp;V and closure report on 8th July 2011, Based on experience and learning from the pilot, a large scale program was submitted by TPC which was approved on 11th August, 2011.
 The excess quantity of 286 fans distributed during pilot project was adjusted in large scale program approval.
 The 12490 installations were conducted in second phase with rebate of Rs.
 74.94 Lakh given to the participants under the programme.
-FY 2011-12 FY 2012-13 FY 2013-14 FY 2014-15 Total No. of Installations 1120 5841 4032 1497 12490 Annual Energy Savings achieved Rebate paid (Rs. in Lakh) 6.02 35.74 24.19 8.98 74.94 Annual Energy savings achieved (in MU) Current Status Active
+10.71.71 = 4.1 • , , FY 2011-12 FY 2012-13 FY 2013-14 FY 2014-15 Total No. of Installations 1120 5841 4032 1497 12490 Annual Energy Savings achieved Rebate paid (Rs. in Lakh) 6.02 35.74 24.19 8.98 74.94 Annual Energy savings achieved (in MU) - - - - 0.94 Current Status Active